 RUSSELL KIWI PROTECTION

 Russell Kiwi Protection is an ecological restoration project.
-It is an initiative of the Russell Landcare Trust, a group of keen locals who are working together to restore and enhance the native biodiversity of the Russell Peninsula, in the Bay of Islands.
+It is an initiative of the Russell Landcare Trust, a large group of keen locals who work together to restore and enhance the native biodiversity of the Russell Peninsula, in the Bay of Islands.

-For 15 years we have been doing weed control, predator control and native re-planting to enhance habitat for native plants, birds and insects.
-The Russell Peninsula is now a stronghold for North Island brown kiwi and North Island weka – their calls are part of our daily (and nightly) bird-song – while other endangered birds like pateke (brown teal) and matata (fernbird) are successfully nesting.
+For 17 years we’ve been doing weed control, predator control and native re-planting to enhance habitat for native plants, birds and insects.
+The Russell Peninsula is now a stronghold for North Island brown kiwi and North Island weka – their calls are part of our daily (and nightly) bird-song.
+Other endangered birds like pateke (brown teal), Australasian bittern (matuku) and matata (fernbird) also live here.

-As you walk around Russell village and peninsula you’ll see our work on:
+Alongside Russell Kiwi Protection, our other work continues and as you walk around Russell village and the peninsula you’ll see our work on:

 - The public walkway to Long Beach

 - The stream side at Te Hikuwai wāhi tapu on the Russell Waterfront

 - The bush track through the Kororāreka Reserve